 All tourists except Indians, Maldivians, and Bangladeshis must provide a visa clearance to enter the country.
 So, how do you get your visa to fly into Bhutan?
 It is simple!
 Just hire a tour company in Bhutan and send your valid passport photo page to them.
 They will handle the rest, applying and processing your visa.

 Step 2: Hire a No 1 Travel Agent in Bhutan

 Unless you are a citizen of India, Maldives, and Bangladesh, you won’t be able to travel between the cities alone.
 The Tourism Council of Bhutan (TCB) mandates all western tourists to hire a tour company in Bhutan.
-The tour company provides transportation, a professional driver, and a licensed tour guide.
+The tour operators in Bhutan company provides transportation, a professional driver, and a licensed tour guide.
 Hiring the best tour company not only meets the requirement but makes your stay in the country smooth and peaceful.
 That is because a tour company knows everything – your visa, accommodation, the best places to visit, and best food, literally everything!

 Step 3: Plan Your Budget

 Planning a holiday in Bhutan may break your bank!
 Honestly, 250 USD per day is quite a lot for many who want peace of mind in the small nation of the Himalayas.
 Well, the high visa fee is not to let in selective tourists.
 The TCB focuses on sustainability by following the strict measures of “High-Value, Low-Volume Policy.”
 The high cost controls the influx of tourists, and once they are in, they are provided with the finest services they deserve and expect.